-Teaching in a primary school to me is aiding children for later in life.
-Giving children the skills they need to fulfil the best they can in their life.
-In a recent inset day, there was a discussion that we are preparing children jobs that we don’t know that they are going to be doing.
+Teaching in a primary school to me is aiding children later in life.
+Giving children the skills they need to fulfill the best they can in their life.
+On a recent inset day, there was a discussion that we are preparing children jobs that we don’t know that they are going to be doing.

 This is a re-blog post originally posted by Henry Penfold and published with kind permission.

 You can read further posts written by Henry by Clicking Here